pbs/django-cms-pagetags/README.rst

 django-cms-pagetags
 ===================

-``pagetags`` is a `django-cms`_ plugin that allow you to tag django-cms pages.
-With this functionality in place now you group pages and iterate over them using custom templatetags.
-It also includes an autocomplete functionality to minimize the number of new tags.
+``pagetags`` is a `django-cms`_ plugin that allows you to tag django-cms pages.
+With this functionality in place now you can group pages and iterate over them using custom templatetags.
+For your convenience it comes with autocomplete functionality.

 Usage
 =====